atoms-ufrj/playmol/doc/commands.md

 * [improper] - creates an improper involving four given atoms or search for impropers.
 * [extra] - creates an extra bond, angle, or dihedral involving given atoms.
 * [link] - virtually link two atoms and fuse their molecules without actually bonding them.
-* [xyz] - defines positions for all atoms of one or more molecules.
+* [xyz] - reads the positions for all atoms of one or more molecules.
+* [build] - guess the atom positions of one or more molecules from provided geometric information.
 * [box] - defines the properties of a simulation box.
 * [packmol] - executes Packmol to create a packed molecular system.
 * [align] - aligns the principal axes of a molecule to the Cartesian axes.